miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

     You’re really cute.

-### Redirection
+#### Redirection

-Redirections are similar to pipe; but instead of passing the output as an input, they save the output to a file, or read the content of a file.
+Redirections are similar to pipes, but instead of passing the output as an input, redirections save the output to a file, or read the content of a file.

 * `>` saves the output to a file
 * `<` reads the content of a file

     $ ls foo > abc.txt
     $ cat abc.txt
     bar/
     somefiles.txt